preames/public-notes/llvm-norms.rst

 -------------------------------------------------

 This page is a collection of things I find myself repeatedly needing to explain to new developers.
 This is not official project documentation; it is my take on each issue.
 Most of this is likely to agree broadly with what other long term contributors might say, but details in perspective may differ.
+This is a perpetual WIP - it is extended when I find myself repeating myself, and is in no way a complete guide.

 Let me start by introducing myself in case you're not already familiar with my work in the project.
 I am a long standing contributor to the LLVM project.
-I've contributed heavily to the mid level optimizer, and to a lesser extend parts of the X86 backedge.
+I've contributed heavily to the mid level optimizer, and to a lesser extend parts of the X86 backend.
 I was the technical lead for the Falcon JIT - an LLVM based just in time compiler for Java bytecode.
 I've managed a team of LLVM contributors, and been responsible for maintaining a long live downstream distribution of LLVM.
 As such, I have a fairly broad perspective on what it takes to participate in the upstream community successfully, while still shipping downstream product.

 .. contents::